-I trust that you are already reading the articles posted on this site such as the recent one on Where Do You Get Notary Public Training? , as well as those in the For Notaries category and the articles listed on the Notary Tips page.
+I trust that you are already reading the articles posted on this site such as the one on Where Do You Get Notary Public Training? and my ongoing series on Notary Signing Agent Training , as well as others in the For Notaries category.

 You can also find video and other online notary training available on youtube and many other sites, but I highly recommend that you read these books before you take any such training, as you need to know what to filter out from them (such as elements that may not be true in your state or may not be stated clearly).

 Sixth, for marketing and growing your business, I recommend you start with this book: Marketing Your Non-Loan Notary Services by Laura Vestanen (available on Amazon and other sites) .